deepaakrajj/cicd-security-pipeline/README.md

 # CI/CD Security Pipeline

-A DevSecOps pipeline that automatically scans every code push for three categories of risk — code-level vulnerabilities, vulnerable dependencies, and leaked secrets — and blocks deployment if anything critical is found.
+A DevSecOps pipeline that automatically scans every code push for three categories of risk — code-level vulnerabilities, vulnerable dependencies and leaked secrets and blocks deployment if anything critical is found.

 ## Why this exists

 Manual security review doesn't scale with the pace of modern software delivery.
-The industry answer is "shift-left security": build automated security checks directly into the CI/CD pipeline so every code change is checked before it can ship, with no dependence on a human remembering to run a scan.
+The industry answer is build automated security checks directly into the CI/CD pipeline so every code change is checked before it can ship, with no dependence on a human remembering to run a scan.

 This project implements that pattern end to end on a small Flask API, using GitHub Actions.